Ronald Acuña Jr. Preview, Player Props: Braves vs. Giants

-On Saturday, Ronald Acuna Jr. (.300 batting average in his past 10 games, with a double, a triple, two home runs, five walks and three RBI) and the Atlanta Braves play the San Francisco Giants, whose starting pitcher will be Ryan Walker.
-First pitch is at 4:05 PM ET.
+Ronald Acuna Jr., with a slugging percentage of .500 in his past 10 games -- including two home runs -- will be in action for the Atlanta Braves against the San Francisco Giants, with Tristan Beck on the mound, August 27 at 7:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Giants.
+He had a one-hit showing in his most recent game (1-for-5) against the Giants.

 Ronald Acuña Jr. Game Info & Props vs. the Giants